Emotional Support & Service Animals: Case Studies & Policy Recommendations

 Previous webinars have maintained focus on the laws that apply to animals and general guidelines to consider for a campus.
 However, the implementation and enforcement of this policy by front line staff continues to be a concern.
 The answer to the question, “what does this look like in practice?” may remain cloudy at best.
 This presentation will provide common scenarios that have occurred on college campuses and allow attendees to walk through exactly how the policy is put into practice.
 Prompting questions will provide a step-by-step framework to help audience members make a move from policy document to campus enforcement.

 In addition, this current hot-button issue brings with it a number of personal opinions and emotions.
-Given our current climate and preconceived notions about animals “running wild” on college campuses, the judgement of those individuals intervening can be compromised leading to negative interactions and possible legal action.
+Given our current climate and preconceived notions about animals “running wild” on college campuses, the judgment of those individuals intervening can be compromised leading to negative interactions and possible legal action.
 The use of cognitive exercises like case studies to consider how one would intervene can substantially reduce the impact of emotions when they are faced with a real-life situation.
 By walking through these case studies, we can professionally move through the knee-jerk reactions and come out with intervention strategies that can lead to appropriate interactions while staying true to our policy.

 As college and university campuses continue to see growth in the number of requests for animals on campus, we must be sure to have clear policies and procedures designed to support faculty, staff, students, and guests as they engage in the educational environment.
 The implementation of these policies requires training and consultation with those colleagues on the front line in our classrooms, residence halls, dining halls, study spaces, etc. In this webinar, we will present a number of scenarios based on actual issues encountered with animals on college campuses.
 Some situations include emotional support animal requests for the classroom, service animal behavioral concerns, and pre-emptive denial of access.
 The case studies will provide an opportunity for attendees to consider the issues at hand, current law and policy implications, procedures available, and intervention strategies that make sense for their campuses.